ghostintheshellarise/Relationship-Extraction/README.md

 # Relationship-Extraction

-Jupyter notebook on my attempt to induce causal relationship from text Inspired by the work of Judea Pearl and the article
+Jupyter notebook on my attempt to induce causal relationship from works Inspired by the work of Judea Pearl and the article
 <i>Text and Causal Inference: A Review of Using Text to Remove Confounding from Causal Estimates</i>,
 Katherine A. Keith, David Jensen, Brendan O'Connor,